ZTiKnl/sara/README.md

 ### How to use:
 1. clone or download repo.
 2. inside folder containing package.json, run command: `npm install`
+3. in folder resources/apikeys/googlespeech.json, add your own Google Cloud Speech API key.
 - start program with command: `node bin.js`
 - to see the (optional) command line arguments, start program with command: `node bin.js --help`

+See https://www.npmjs.com/package/sonus#usage & https://www.npmjs.com/package/sonus#how-do-i-set-up-google-cloud-speech-api for more information on the Google Cloud Speech API
+See https://www.npmjs.com/package/sonus#usage & https://www.npmjs.com/package/sonus#how-do-i-make-my-own-hotword for more information on how to use your own custom hotword

 ### Sara internal commands:
 ```